How to Design Your Day the Way YOU Want It To Go

-4. Add a few more things from your to-list
+5. Next add a few more things from your to-do list.

 In the comments below, let me know what you think about designing your day on paper like this each day?
 What’s your biggest struggle when it comes to managing your time?

 photo credit: Tortured Mind Photography via photopin cc